-Updated March 2, 2017 – This blog post has been seen and read by a lot of future bloggers.
-I am always updating, so please feel free to ask questions in the comments if something isn’t answered in these simple steps to start your blog.
+Updated May 8, 2017 – This blog post has been seen and read by a lot of future bloggers.
+I am always updating, so please feel free to ask questions in the comments if something isn’t answered in these simple steps on how to start a blog.

 Why You Should Start a Blog.